Human rights in Ukraine: Torture and conditions in detention

 During the 2022 Russian invasion of Ukraine numerous acts of torture of civilians and numerous acts of torture of prisoners of war by Russian forces have been documented, including rape and sexual violence against men, women, and children by Russian forces.

 Human rights abuses and the HIV/AIDS epidemic

 The Ukrainian government has taken a number of positive steps to fight HIV/AIDS, chiefly in the area of legislative and policy reform.
 But these important commitments are being undermined in the criminal justice and health systems by widespread human rights abuses against drug users, sex workers, and people living with HIV/AIDS.

-Migrants and refugees

-The Ukrainian asylum system barely functions due to a highly decentralized structure spanning several government agencies and departments.
-The process of creating a single migration system has been slow; political interference in the system is common and abuses of migrants and asylum seekers' rights continue.